 Generating Penumbra Regions.
 Then, we run a fragment program with the required number of rounds of jump flooding to calculate intensities (see Figure 5 and Part II of the accompanying video for our implementation of jump flooding with 6 rounds).
-As in the JFA-L approach, we use a lookup texture indexed by the intersection point to obtain precalculated intensity values.
-For each pixel in penumbra regions, we keep the highest or lowest intensity value, respectively, during the flooding according to whether it is inside or outside, respectively, hard shadows.
+As in the JFA-L approach, we use a look-up texture indexed by the intersection point to obtain pre-calculated intensity values.
+For each pixel in a penumbra region, we keep the highest or lowest intensity value, respectively, during the flooding according to whether it is inside or outside, respectively, hard shadows.

 Generating Final Image.
-For every pixel, the result of jump flooding in the previous phase can determine whether it is in penumbra regions.
+For every pixel, the result of jump flooding in the previous phase can determine whether it is in a penumbra region.
 If so, its intensity in the final image is read from the output in the previous phase.
 Otherwise, we use the hard shadow result to determine whether it is in hard shadows.
 If so, its intensity in the final image is set to 0.
 If both of the above fail, the pixel is fully lit and thus has a normal intensity of 1.

-5.2.
-Analysis
+5.2 Analysis

 Jump Too Far.
 The advantage of JFA-E as compared to JFA-L is that it attempts to generate both the inner and outer penumbrae.
 However, this comes with a side effect of some parts of umbra regions to be mistaken as inner penumbrae that appeared visually as holes inside umbra regions.
 See Figure 6(a) for an illustration where we have the situation as seen from the eye.
 Pixel p' is on hard shadow boundaries, and it may jump to q' in a round with a large step length.
 The ray passing through point q and the occluder point e intersects with the light.
-So q' is treated as in penumbra regions, while it should be in umbra regions. q' may further flood its occluder to other nearby pixels.
-This causes a hole around point q' in the final image.
+So q' is treated as in a penumbra region, while it should be in an umbra region. q' may further flood its occluder to other nearby pixels.
+This results in a hole around point q' in the final image.
 Figure 6(b) gives an example in our fantasy scene with such an artifact.